aws-samples/eks-security-compromised-cluster-remediation/Identification/attack-discovery/polaris-installation.md

 # Polaris By Fairwinds
 Polaris is an open source project that identifies Kubernetes deployment configuration errors.
 It is part of the **detection and analysis** phase of an incident response plan.
 Polaris runs over a dozen different checks to help users discover Kubernetes misconfigurations that frequently cause security vulnerabilities, outages, scaling limitations and more.
-Using Polaris, you can avoid problems and ensure you’re using Kubernetes best practices.
+Using Polaris will help you avoid common problems and ensure you’re configuration is aligned Kubernetes best practices.

 # Background
-Securing workloads in Kubernetes is an important part of overall cluster security.
-The overall goal should be to ensure that containers are running with as minimal privileges as possible.
-This includes avoiding privilege escalation, not running containers as the root user, not giving excessive access to the host's network namespace, and using read only file systems whenever possible.
+Securing workloads in Kubernetes is an important aspect of cluster security.
+Your goal as a security practitioner should be to ensure that containers are run with the minimal privileges.
+For example, avoid privileged escalation, running containers as the root user, not granting access to the host's network namespace, and using a read-only root file systems whenever possible.

 Much of this configuration can be found in the securityContext attribute for both Kubernetes pods and containers.
 Where configuration is available at both a pod and container level, Polaris validates both.